nilabja-bhattacharya/NeuralNettoDetectHandWrittenDigits/README.md

 # NeuralNettoDetectHandWrittenDigits
-Neural Network to Detect hand written digits using python
+Neural Network to Detect Handwritten Digits using python This project is based on book by Michael Nielson